 - In rounds where stitches are worked at chain spaces, you may work the stitches into the chain spaces or into the appropriate chain itself.

-Sincerity Square Pattern Directions
+Blanket Square Pattern Directions

 In color 1